krake747/hangar-747/infra/azure/README.md

 - **Container Registry**: `hangarregistry{env}` for storing container images
 - **Container App Environment**: Runtime environment for container apps
 - **Container App**: `hangar-api-{env}` running the application

+The `reference-rg` and the `terraform` container in the storage account host the Terraform state file, enabling CI/CD deployments without needing to manage local state files.

+The Container App provides a simple and scalable way to host Docker images, offering benefits like automatic scaling, built-in load balancing, and integration with Azure's ecosystem for easy deployment and management.

+As a best practice, all resources are tagged with `environment` and `src` keys for better organization, cost tracking, and resource management.

 ```mermaid
 graph TD